adhi-thirumala/FCDataStructuresAlgorithmsCasino/readme.md

   * Craps (4)
   * Baccarat (5)
 * Gives players up to two loans if they go below zero dollars (9)
-* Allows the player to cash out whenever they want (8)
+* Allows the player to cash out whenever they want (8) - actually at the top
 * Has persistent scoreboard with top scores (10)
 ### Inputs
 * Clicks for the games